Young module multiplicities and classifying the indecomposable Young permutation modules

 This has applications to the study of the endomorphism algebras of Young permutation modules.
 If $\lambda$ is a partition of $r$ with at most $n$ parts then the Schur algebra $S(n,r)$ has an idempotent $e_\lambda$ (described explicitly in \cite{GreenSchurAlgebras}) for which $e_\lambda S(n,r)e_\lambda$ is isomorphic to the endomorphism algebra $\End_{k\mS_r}(M^\lambda)$.
 Thus, studying the endomorphism algebras of Young permutation modules gives information on the structure of Schur algebras.
 By determining the indecomposable Young permutation modules, we have determined for which $\lambda$ the algebra $e_\lambda S(n,r)e_\lambda$ is local.

 \begin{example}When the characteristic $p$ is at least $3$, it follows by Theorem \ref{thm:indecpartitions} that the partitions of $r$ indexing the indecomposable Young permutation modules are very easily understood.
-To demonstrate the ease of computation when $p=2$, we give the following two examples. \begin{enumerate}\item We apply Theorem \ref{thm:indecpartitions} to calculate the indecomposable Young permutation modules of degree $126$ over a field of characteristic $2$.
+For $p=2$, we give the following two examples. \begin{enumerate}\item We apply Theorem \ref{thm:indecpartitions} to calculate the indecomposable Young permutation modules corresponding to partitions of $126$ over a field of characteristic $2$.
 In this case $n=6$ and $r-2^n=126-2^n=62$.
 Hence there are precisely seven partitions $(r-k,k)$ of $126$ which correspond to indecomposable Young permutation modules, the first of these is $(126)$.
 The remaining six such partitions correspond to $(r-k_i,k_i)$ where $2^{i-1}\leq k_i< 2^i$ and $31\equiv k_i\; ({\rm mod}\; 2^{i-1})$ for $1\leq i \leq n$.
 It follows that $k_1=1$, $k_2=3$, $k_3=7$, $k_4=15$, $k_5=31$, and $k_6=63$.
 Thus, the indecomposable Young permutation modules for $k\mS_{126}$ are:

 \item Let $r=2^n$ for some $n\in\N$ and let $\lambda\vdash r$.
 Then $M^\lambda$ is indecomposable if, and only if, $\lambda=(r)$ or $\lambda=(r-2^i,2^i)$ for $0\leq i\leq n-1$. \end{enumerate}\end{example}